MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 ##### Case Study 1 (WannaCry Ransomware Attack)

-WannaCry was a piece of ransomware.
-Ransomware is a piece of software that threatens to destroy data on the infected machine unless a ransom is paid to the person(s) responsible for
+###### What Happened
+On the 17th of May 2017, a computer virus began to infect computers worldwide, this virus was called 'WannaCry'.
+WannaCry is a type of virus called 'Ransomware' that is designed to hold a person's data hostage by threatening to delete it or encrypting it.
+In the case of WannaCry, it did both.
+(However no reports of permanent data deletion were recorded after the attack had ended).
+Once WannaCry had encrypted a person's data, the virus demanded a payment to be made of $300 in bitcoin

 ##### Case Study 2 (